 An Old Friend Reaches Out

-I had an old colleague message me this week asking if my current company was hiring.
-I’m close to this particular colleague.
-We were literally and figuratively in the trenches together trying to build a hospital in Utah.
-That project ultimately drove us out of Utah and onto the next stages of our careers.
-His next stage was a similar role with a different construction company, whereas mine was a completely different role with a consulting firm.
+I had an old colleague recently message me asking if my company was hiring.
+I’m particularly close to him.
+We were literally and figuratively in the trenches trying to build a hospital in Utah, which ultimately drove us out of the Beehive State and onto the next stages of our careers.
+His next stage was a similar role with a different construction company, whereas mine was a completely different one with a technology consulting firm.

-Over the course of our conversation, I asked him if he ever thought about leaving the construction industry all together given his dissatisfaction.
-He said yes but did not indicate he was willing to yet given his tenure within the industry and the specific skill set he had developed.
-It would be a very difficult move, but it’s also one I argued in favor of him making.
-At a minimum, I told him he should consider it given the fact he’s still got 40-50 years of his career left and it would be worth pursuing something he was genuinely interested in.
+Over the course of our conversation, I asked him if he ever considered leaving the construction industry given his dissatisfaction.
+His response was a definitive “hell yes”, but he wasn’t yet willing to given his tenure and the specific skill sets he’d developed.
+I agreed it would be a very difficult move, but also one worth making.
+At a minimum, I told him to consider it given he still has 40-50 years of his career left and it would be worth pursuing something of which he had genuine interest.

 The Process of Developing Interests

 The process of developing interest has long intrigued me, and I’m glad this convergence of past and present gave me the opportunity to dive deeper.
-To build on my earlier statement, it is a combination of external, environmental factors and internal, neurological processes.
+To build on my earlier statement, developing interest is a combination of external, environmental factors and internal, neurological processes.

 Sparking One’s Interests

-When I use the word “environmental”, what I’m referring to is our external world: our friends, family, locale, career, etc. It is these factors which give us that “spark” of interest which we either build upon or let die.
-This “spark” quite literally occurs when we associate a new idea with an old one.
+When I use the word “environmental”, what I’m referring to is our external world: our friends, family, locale, career, etc. It is these factors which give us the “sparks” of interest which we either build upon or let die.
+Literally speaking, they are new neural connections forming when new ideas are connected to old, and further connecting to other related ideas.

 The Four Phase Model of Interest Development